idrizarmin/GymFit/README.md

 ## Backend (.NET 6)

-The backend of GymFIT is implemented using .NET 6.
+The backend of GymFit is implemented using .NET 6.
 Follow the steps below to set up and run the backend:

    1. Clone the repository
    2. Open command prompt (CMD) and navigate to ...\SeminarskiGymFit\GymFit